MewX/mewx.github.io/_posts/2020-03-21-time-under-travel-ban.md

 ### Work from China

 Even worse, my paid leave had run out and I had to request unpaid leave or work from China.
-I didn't take my Corp laptop back to China since I didn't want to work from China.
+I didn't take my Corp laptop back to China since I didn't plan to work from China.
 So, I thought I might be able to grab a loaner laptop from Shanghai Office, which was said to open from Feb 10th.
 The bad news was that the office was said to remain closed till Feb 24nd after two internal updates!
 I couldn't wait for that long.